 - Nature of fire or smoke and exact location.

-The following procedures are to be followed for EVERY fire alarm activation:
+The following procedures should be followed once the alarm has been activated:

 - Everyone must evacuate the building in a neat and orderly fashion.